eugeniop/blog/_posts/2022-05-16-An-opinionanted-http-client-for-arduino.md

 ## Implementation notes

-* The `keepAlive` static member is a pointer to kick the `Watchdog timer`.
+* The `keepAlive` static member is a callback to kick the `Watchdog timer`.
 Every time we do something that might take time, we call this.
-It doesn't work all the time (the board still resets every once in a while, but it works)
+It doesn't work all the time.
+The board still resets every once in a while, and as far as I can tell it is always related to network operations.
+I am not sure.
+Anyway, kicking the WDT often helps.

 * The `onHeader` callback allows any client of the library to parse any header.
 I use this only to parse the version of a downloaded update for OTA.
 The header `"X-FirmwareVersion": 2.0.1` for example.
 It is only used for notifications and status report.

-* `postStreamedContent` allows me to send contents to the network socket directly.
+* `postStreamedContent` allows me to send contents to the network directly.
 Useful for example when I need to upload a larger JSON I don't know the size of in advance.
 Here's the technique I use:

-.
-First I save the JSON to a file
+  * First I save the JSON to a file (all my boards always have an SD Card)
-.
-I get the size using filesystem functions
+  * I get the size using filesystem functions
-.
-Open the stream and the serialize the JSON straight to it directly
+  * I open the stream and the serialize the JSON straight to it directly

 This works great and saves memory.
 The `ArduinoJson` library supports this directly (serializing to streams so _"it just works"_(c))

 * All the `debug.log` and `error.log` you see all over the code is a very simple class that writes to the terminal.
 Nothing fancy.

 * There are various `WiFi_SOMETHING` which is also a bunch of boilerplate code for the WiFi functions.
 I have various projects on different boards: *Adafruit*, *MKR1000*, etc. Some of these use the `WiFi101` library, others use `WiFiNINA`.
 The helper library abstracts this for me.